 During that period, Horace Bullard, owner of the Kansas Fried Chicken fast-food chain, was intending on repairing the rollercoaster and opening a grandiose new version of Steeplechase Park on the surrounding land, recreating the legendary amusement center he frequented as a child.

-Sadly, bureaucratic red-tape, poor planning, and escalating prices prevented him from fulfilling his dream, and in a move to help pave the way for the construction of a sporting complex (a move a federal court later found to be illegal), the Giuliani administration had the Thunderbolt torn down in November of 2000.
-To add insult to injury, a crestfallen Bullard only received one dollar in damages from the courts.
+Sadly, bureaucratic red-tape, poor planning, and escalating prices prevented him from fulfilling his dream.
+Also, in a move to help pave the way for the construction of a sporting complex, the Giuliani administration had the Thunderbolt torn down in November of 2000 without any notice.
+It was later found in a federal court that the mayor’s unilateral decision to do this was technically illegal, but the crestfallen Bullard was only awarded one dollar in damages, adding insult to injury.

-Having figured out that the scene in Wolfen where Eddie’s two drinking buddies walk away took place near the old Thunderbolt rollercoaster, it still took me a little while to figure out the proper orientation, and pinpoint the exact location.
+Having figured out that the scene in Wolfen where Eddie’s two drinking buddies walk away took place near the old Thunderbolt rollercoaster, it still took me a little bit of time to figure out the proper orientation, and pinpoint the exact location.

-I finally relied on a 1996 satellite photograph of Coney Island Beach (when the Thunderbolt rollercoaster was still standing) to help me fill in the blanks.
-From the photo, I was able to deduce that the action switched from W 19th Street where the bar was to W 16th where the Thunderbolt was on one side and the mostly-empty Steeplechase Park was on the other.
-(Click on the image to the left for a larger view.)
+I finally relied on a 1996 satellite image of Coney Island Beach (when the Thunderbolt was still standing) to help me fill in the blanks.
+After looking at the image, I became certain that after the Indians left the bar, the action switched from W 19th Street to W 16th.

-This section of West 16th Street and Bowery seen in the film is now gone, and 16th has been replaced with a narrow walkway wedged between MCU Park (home to the Brooklyn Cyclones minor league baseball team) and the new Thunderbolt steel rollercoaster at Luna Park.
+Today, this section of Bowery is now gone, and West 16th Street has been replaced with a narrow walkway wedged between MCU Park (home to the Brooklyn Cyclones minor league baseball team) and the new Thunderbolt steel rollercoaster at Luna Park.

 Wilson’s Staten Island Home